THE GAME OF GO

 Titled "Shoulder Hit on the Fifth Line".

 Titled "The Tortoise Shell".
 A pun on the name for one of the strongest shapes in go called 亀の甲 (the tortoise shell) in Japanese.
-A giant ponnuki of sorts.
-A tortoise shell on a tortoise shell!
-The Tortoise Shell mug is for sale at Schaak & Go winkel Het Paard.
+Known in Korean and Chinese by the same name as 거북등 and 龟甲, respectively.
+This shape is a giant ponnuki of sorts, said to be worth 60 points.
+We are looking at a tortoise shell on a tortoise shell!

 A 6x6 whole-board seki that I came up with when I was making a Christmas design for the American Go Association.